SergeyMakeev/smmalloc/README.md

 Designed to speed up the typical memory allocation pattern in C++ such as many small allocations and deletions.
 This is a proxy allocator means that smmalloc handles only specific allocation sizes and pass-through all other allocations to generic heap allocator.

-## Commercial games using Task Scheduler
+## Commercial games using smmalloc

 - Warface (PS4, X1)